tobiste/tectonicr/README.md

 # PlateTectonicStressR

-**PlateTectonicStressR** is a free and open-source **R** package for modeling the direction of the maximum horizontal stress direction using relative plate motion
+**PlateTectonicStressR** is a free and open-source **R** package for modeling the direction of the maximum horizontal stress direction using relative plate motion.
+Based on Wdowinski, S. (1998).
+A theory of intraplate tectonics.
+Journal of Geophysical Research: Solid Earth, 103(3), 5037–5059. doi: 10.1029/97JB03390

 ## Prerequisites